Our Experienced Long-Term/Short-Term Disability Insurance Attorneys Can Help You

 - Obtaining the claim file and other documentation from the insurance carrier so that you know what they did in reviewing the medical evidence and how to respond to the issues raised in the denial.

-Pittsburgh Long-Term Disability Lawyers at AlpernSchubert P.C.
-Represent Those Seeking or Appealing Long-Term Disability Benefits
+We Represent Those Seeking Or Appealing Long-Term/Short-Term Disability Benefits